digitalbox94/BreizhEdit/README.md

 # BreizhEdit
-BreizhEdit is an efficient text editor written with the Qt framework :)
+BreizhEdit is an efficient text editor written with the Qt framework.<br>
+It has been successfully tested on MacOS Catalina, Ubuntu 20, Windows10 and RaspberryPiOS.

 # Features